Bp91230/tp_multithreading/README.md

 `./build/low_level`

-Also make sure that the minion.py program is not running as the same time to avoid to consuming data
+Also make sure that the minion.py program is not running as the same time to avoid consuming data